bobshriver/UNR-EcoForecast/labs/ARmodel.md

 mathjax: true
 ---

-The purpose of this exercise is to fit a simple Gompertz model (AR(1) on the ln scale) and use it to forecast.
-We will be doing this using the Portal data that we used in last weeks lecture.
+The purpose of this exercise is to fit a simple AR(1) and use it to forecast.
+We will be doing this using the Portal NDVI data that we used in last weeks lecture.
 Everyone should work in groups of two.

 *Each group should submit R script as attachments in an email to Bob*